braindef/suizid-app.ch-Android/README.md

 Author: Marc Landolt
 Website: suizid-app.ch
-OS: Debian Jessie
+OS: Android API 13+
-Dependencies: MySQL, ejabberd, python
+Dependencies: asmack-android-8 4.0.2 / org.xbill.dns 2.1.6 (both libraries as jar's in the libs directory)

-This Software connects the help seekers to a supporter.
+Software to get help from supporter or getting calls when logged in as supporter